1. Make Metrics Your Best Friend

 Just like you use measurable outcomes to determine if your programs are working or not, metrics provide invaluable insights to your community.
 What does your community enjoy hearing about?
 What do they need to know?
 What do they want to know?
 A big component the first year of using social media is listening.
 Not physically listening but listening to what your community tells you through their actions, reactions or in-actions.
 Many of these can be determined through metrics.
 Hootsuite, Facebook and Twitter have intuitive metrics.
 Make sure you have enabled metrics on your website (if you’re using wordpress access the “JetPack” plug-in), you can also access metrics on Pinterest easily.
 Beth Kanter, nonprofit social media guru, walks you step-by-step how to make SMART goals and then standardize them (extremely helpful if you are attempting to get a grant for social media purposes).

 Setting aside time specifically each week or each month will help you make analyzing metrics habitual.
-Don’t be afraid of them or look at it like a chore.
+Take a close look at everything to see what’s working and what isn’t.
+Don’t look at it like a chore.
 This is free feedback from your community.
 Use it!

 Other great articles and resources: